TimCares/MasterThesis/docs/thesis/appendix/figures_and_visualizations.typ

   caption: [A comparison of the number of image-text pairs used for pretraining in different approaches.
 We use significantly fewer pairs compared to other approaches.], )<models_data_size_comparison>

+#figure(
+  image(
+  width: 75%,
+  "../figures/ddp_visualization.png"),
+  caption: [Distributed Data Parallel allows training a model with larger batch sizes than possible on a single GPU.
+The actual batch size per GPU does not change, but gradient updates are synchronized across GPUs, leading to weight updates that are equivalent to a larger batch size @pytorch_ddp.
+],
+) <ddp_illustration>